sarvechqadir/Self-harm-detection/README.md

 # Approach

 1. **BERT Encoder**: My choice of the model is to use BERT encoder, which in this case is "base" and "uncased".
 "Base" means it's the smaller version of BERT (as opposed to "large"), with 12 layers (or transformer blocks), 768 hidden units, and 12 self-attention heads.
 "Uncased" means that it does not differentiate between uppercase and lowercase letters, treating all text as lowercase.
-The encoder receives tokenized text as input, which is then passed through multiple layers of transformer blocks that process the text bi-directionally, capturing context from both left and right sides of each token.
+The encoder receives tokenized text as input, which is then passed through multiple layers of transformer blocks that process the text bi-directionally, capturing context from both the left and right sides of each token.

 ![image](https://github.com/sarvechqadir/Self-harm-detection/assets/78235308/f4a216df-555e-483d-9dbf-033934231e9b)

    - **Inputs**: The inputs to the BERT model are typically token embeddings, segment embeddings, and position embeddings.
 The token embeddings are representations of the tokens in the input text.
 Segment embeddings are used to distinguish between different sentences or segments of text.
 Position embeddings provide information about the position of each token in the sequence.
+In our case, we are working with token embeddings.
-   - **Weights \( W_i \)**: These are the trainable parameters of the BERT model that are adjusted during the training process.
+   - **Weights \( W_i \)**: Trainable parameters of the BERT model that are adjusted during the training process.
 Each layer \( i \) has its own set of weights.
    - **Layer \( L_i \)**: Each layer of the transformer model performs self-attention and other transformations to process the input sequence into a higher-level representation.

 ```